By Tcoch

 [OK] Cache for the "dev" environment (debug=true) was successfully cleared.

 Mmmh ...
-Still in dev env !
+Symfony console still think it is in dev environment!
 Let me check my .env.local.php file, maybe something as gone wrong.

 root@6c03bca33d57:/app# cat .env.local.php